decaporg/decap-cms/website/content/docs/netlify-large-media.md

 weight: 10
 ---

 [Netlify Large Media](https://www.netlify.com/features/large-media/) is a [Git LFS](https://git-lfs.github.com/) implementation for repositories connected to Netlify sites.
 This means that you can use Git to work with large asset files like images, audio, and video, without bloating your repository.
-It does this by replacing the asset files in your repository with text pointer files, then uploading the assets to the Neltify Large Media storage service.
+It does this by replacing the asset files in your repository with text pointer files, then uploading the assets to the Netlify Large Media storage service.

 If you have a Netlify site with Large Media enabled, Netlify CMS (version 2.5.1 and above) will handle Large Media asset files seamlessly, in the same way as files stored directly in the repository.